 Three easy ways to help your anxiety

-Lots of things can lead to feelings of anxiety, including pressures in work and personal life and the whole range of life events.
+Unfortunately many people report feelings of anxiety.
+Lots of things can affect your wellbeing, including pressures at work, personal life and the whole range of life events.
 The rising cost of living has also added to daily stress as people worry about not being able to meet their basic needs.

 Here are three really simple things you can do to reduce stress: